aiskoa/Portfolio/posts/en/ai-1.md

 ---
-title: "[🇪🇸] Defiendete de la IA"
+title: "Defend Yourself from AI"
-excerpt: "Veremos de cerca que podemos hacer frente a la singularidad"
+excerpt: "We'll take a closer look at what we can do to face the singularity."
 date: "Feb 25 2024"
 cover_image: "/blog/ia1.webp"
 alt: "AI 1"